Polyconseil/easygettext/README.md

 <span ng-bind=":: 'Something …' |translate"></span>
 <div placeholder="'Hello World' | translate"></div>
 ```

+Also, it's able to parse Jade/Pug and Vue component files, even if those themselves contain Jade or Pug
+templates.

 You can combine any context, comment and plural together.
 Also, you can use 'i18n' instead
 of 'translate' as master token.